Self-Scheduling Rules and Guidelines for Fall Core Season

 In 5U and 6U, parents referee the games in which their children play.
 LUCKYYYYY !!!

-You don’t have to “sign up” on the self-scheduling on-line platform–just come prepared to jump in and have FUN!!!
+Feel free to “sign up” on the self-scheduling on-line platform–then come prepared to jump in and have FUN!!!
 Remember to wear your Yellow Referee T-Shirt (and bring your whistle) so we don’t confuse you with one of the kids having so much fun out there!

-During the first three weeks of play the “team” splits into two “mini-teams” which play against each other.
-Therefore each team must provide a match official for the weekly scrimmage.
+During the first 3-4 weeks of play the “team” splits into two “mini-teams” which play against each other.
+A parent volunteer referee will “officiate” this scrimmage.
+Each team must provide a match official for the weekly scrimmage.

 During the subsequent weeks of play, the “team” splits into two “mini-teams” which plays against another team’s “mini-team”.
 Each team must provide a referee for one of the simultaneous games for their players.